seanpmaxwell/Typescript-Best-Practices/README.md

 - Readonly arrays/objects-literals (marked with `as const`) should also be UPPER_SNAKE_CASE.
 - Variables declared inside functions should be camelCase, always.
 - Boolean values should generally start with an 'is' (i.e. session.isLoggedIn)
 - Use `one-var-scope` declarations for a group of closely related variables.
 This actually leads to a slight increase in performance during minification.
-DONT overuse it though.
+DON'T overuse it though.
 Keep only the closely related stuff together.
 ```typescript
 // One block
 const FOO_BAR = 'asdf',